 H. Violent Crime

 Our attorneys will take the time to understand the circumstances that trigger the criminal charges you face during the first stages of our representation.
 They will assess the strengths and weaknesses of the evidence pertaining to your case and inform you of all the available options.
-Our firm will aggressively represent you to reach the best resolution, whether through litigation or a plea bargain.
+Our firm will aggressively represent you to reach the best resolution, whether through litigation or plea bargain negotiations.
 You will be treated with our utmost respect, and our firm expects the same from our clients.

 Success Stories: Link to our Success Stories page

-Senior managing attorneys at ML and Chen, P.C. had extensive experiences in providing legal services in largest cities in China, including Shanghai and Beijing.
+The Senior managing attorneys at ML and Chen, P.C. have had extensive experience in providing legal services in largest cities in China, including Shanghai and Beijing.
 During their time working in China, they represented a plethora of Fortune Global 500 companies, actively participated in cases involving business negotiation, commercial litigation, and commercial arbitrations.
 Similarly, in the United States, our attorneys have dealt with numerous instances of civil litigations.

 Our civil litigation attorneys advise and represent our clients in a wide range of matters before different levels of courts and various administrative agencies.
 Our law office provides general counsel to help resolve our clients’ affairs where litigation may be avoided.
-Even where litigation is unavoidable, we help our clients assess the practicality and viability of alternative dispute mechanisms, including arbitration and mediation, in order to determine the appropriate strategy according to clients’ situation.
+Even where litigation is unavoidable, we help our clients assess the practicality and viability of alternative dispute resolution mechanisms, including arbitration and mediation, in order to determine the appropriate strategy according to the clients’ situation.

 • Contract disputes – disputes ranging from the enforcement of contracts to the litigations, remedies, and injunctions of contracts;

-• Landlord and Tenant disputes- disputes arising from the Landlord and Tenant relationship, with or without a lease;
+• Landlord and Tenant disputes - disputes arising from the Landlord and Tenant relationship, with or without a lease;

 • Mediation and arbitration – legal measures to minimize the cost and time associated with dispute resolution.